MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityConditionalAccessAuthenticationStrengthPolicy.md

   - `[PolicyType <String>]`: authenticationStrengthPolicyType
   - `[RequirementsSatisfied <String>]`: authenticationStrengthRequirements

-COMBINATIONCONFIGURATIONS <IMicrosoftGraphAuthenticationCombinationConfiguration\[]>: Settings that may be used to require specific types or instances of an authentication method to be used when authenticating with a specified combination of authentication methods.
+`COMBINATIONCONFIGURATIONS <IMicrosoftGraphAuthenticationCombinationConfiguration[]>`: Settings that may be used to require specific types or instances of an authentication method to be used when authenticating with a specified combination of authentication methods.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppliesToCombinations <String[]>]`: Which authentication method combinations this configuration applies to.
 Must be an allowedCombinations object that's defined for the authenticationStrengthPolicy.
 The only possible value for fido2combinationConfigurations is 'fido2'.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration